Use this article to find commonly asked questions about the Sync Module 2.

 What is a Sync Module 2?

-The Sync Module is a hub that relays commands and network details to Blink cameras in the system it manages.
-The Sync Module 2 requires a power outlet and is connected to your Wi-Fi network to handle activity for up to ten Blink devices.
-This extends camera battery life, saves clips without a subscription, improves convenience for scheduling, and arms a group of devices at once.
+Sync Modules are hubs that plug into an electrical outlet to relay commands and network details to devices in the systems they manage.
+The Sync Module 2 requires a power outlet and is connected to your always-on Wi-Fi network to handle activity for up to ten Blink devices.
+This enables you to save clips without a subscription, improve convenience for scheduling, and arm a group of devices at once.

 - Conveniently control all of your Blink devices from the Blink app.

-- Connect up to 10 of any Blink Wired Floodlight, Outdoor and Indoor (all models), XT2, XT, Video Doorbell*, and Mini* cameras.
+- Connect up to ten of any Blink Outdoor 4, Wired Floodlight, Outdoor and Indoor (all models), XT2, XT, Video Doorbell*, and Mini* cameras.

-- Support local video storage for up to 10 Blink cameras.
+- Support local video storage for up to ten Blink cameras.

 - Record and store motion clips when you insert a USB flash drive (up to 256 GB – sold separately).